brown-ccv/ccv-website-content/about/facilities.md

 ---
-title: Facilities
+title: Facilities Statement
-description: Learn more about CCV's facilities and how to cite CCV.
+fa:
+  prefix: fal
+  icon: warehouse
 ---

-## Facilities Statement

 If you are writing a grant proposal for research that will use CCV facilities, please use the following text as a short description of our facilities: